 Using a clean technique works for most procedures you perform at home.
 However, specific jobs may be too high risk to count on clean technique alone.
 When you complete a process that requires you to put a foreign body into the bloodstream, the potential exists to introduce bacteria.
 Once the bacteria enter the bloodstream, it has direct access to the heart and brain as it circulates throughout the body.
 Using sterile technique helps reduce the risk of total body infection (sepsis).

 I use a sterile technique whenever I’m putting anything into a body opening (other than the mouth or anus).
 Some would argue you can use a clean method for urinary catheterizations and even doing a stick for a lab test or start an IV.
-I recommend discussing what is best in your situation with your healthcare provider based on the health of the care-receiver.
+I recommend discussing what is best in your situation with your efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals… More provider based on the health of the care-receiver.
 Some who are immunocompromised will need to have a sterile technique used, while others who are stronger may be able to use the clean method.

 Opening and Putting on Sterile Gloves